HERA-Team/librarian/librarian_server/README.md

 Quick and Dirty Guide for Installing and Testing a Librarian Server
 ===================================================================

 Here is a quick introduction for how to stand up a librarian server and upload a file to it.
 We assume the user is using Postgres as the backing database, and is running on Ubuntu 18.04.
+This is a "bare-metal" installation approach, in which the librarian is installed directly on the system.
+Alternatively, one can refer to [the instructions on running a Docker installation](#docker-installation-instructions) for running inside of a container.

 1. Install the postgres package:
    ```